Catholic bishop in Missouri criticized for letter on voting

 Roman Catholic voters are an important voting bloc in this year’s election, and both parties are appealing for their votes based on their faith.
 Roman Catholics have voted for the winner in nine out of the last 10 presidential elections.

-Democratic presidential candidate Joe Biden is a practicing Catholic but he has been criticized by some his support of abortion rights.
+Democratic presidential candidate Joe Biden is a practicing Catholic but he has been criticized by some for his support of abortion rights.
 Trump, who identifies as Presbyterian, rarely attends church and critics say his stance on other social issues conflict with Catholic teachings.